TheCaptain989/radarr-striptracks/README.md

 The script is smart enough to not remove the last audio track.
 There is in fact no way to force the script to remove all audio.
 This way you don't have to specify every possible language if you are importing a foreign film, for example.

 Additionally, two ISO 639-2 language codes are handled specially: the "*Uncoded languages*" code of `mis` and the "*No linguistic content*" code of `zxx`.
-Tracks with either of these codes are always retained as they are often used for intrumental tracks in silent films.
+Tracks with either of these codes are always retained as they are often used for instrumental tracks in silent films.
 There is no way to force the script to remove audio tracks with these codes.

 ### Examples